 A municipal electric utility (MEU) is an electric utility owned by the city and governed by a board.
 It is operated like a business, but surpluses do not get distributed to investors or members.
-Rather, surpluses are reinvested in the utility and the community.
-There are 136 municipal electric utilities in Iowa, 125 in Minnesota, and over 2,000 MEUs around the country.
+Rather, services are provided at cost, and all revenue is invested in the in the utility and the community.
+All of Nebraska runs on public power, and there are 136 municipal electric utilities in Iowa, 125 in Minnesota, and more than 2,000 MEUs around the country.

 There are many benefits, but some of the most important ones are…

 The feasibility study conducted on behalf of the Decorah community by Decorah Power and the independent consulting firm NewGen Strategies and Solutions shows that our community could save $5 million each year by owning the electrical distribution system in Decorah.

 This is an opportune time, because the City’s 25-year franchise agreement with Alliant Energy is expiring in June, 2018, and Iowa code allows all municipalities the right to apply for the creation of their own municipal electric utility.